 No, the goalkeeper is not allowed to return until the next stoppage of play.
-Rule 74.5 be adjusted down to 3 skaters against 3 skaters.
-Rule 19.1 & Rule 84.3.
+Rule 74.5

 Team A10 and Team B4 are assessed coincidental minor penalties at 19:10 (0:50 remaining on the clock) of the third period.
 At 19:50 (0:10 remaining on the clock) of the third period Team A17 is assessed a minor penalty.
 What will the on-ice strength be to begin overtime and during overtime?
 Where do you find this in the rule book?